 After a difficult childhood of bullying schoolmates and protective parents, William was inspired to take up wheelchair sports by a former police officer, shot in the line of duty and paralysed.
 Wiliam has since competed in Paralympic, World, and Commonwealth Games - and regularly races in ultramarathons (over 60 so far) to support his chosen charities.
 He has skydived, water-skied, sailed and even climbed a 14-storey building in order to raise money.

-In 2007 Dr Tan became the fastest person to complete 7 marathons across 7 continents - in 26 days, 17 hours, 43 minutes and 52 seconds.
+Dr Tan became the fastest person to complete seven marathons across seven continents - in 26 days, 17 hours, 43 minutes and 52 seconds.
 As part of this endeavour, he also became the first person in the world to finish a marathon in the North Pole.

-After being diagnosed with leukemia in 2009, William campaigned to lower treatment prices for the poorest cancer sufferers in Singapore.
-Then, following a successful bone marrow transplant, he completed three marathons back-to-back - beating his personal best.
+After being diagnosed with leukaemia, William campaigned to lower treatment prices for the poorest cancer sufferers in Singapore.
+Then, following a successful bone marrow transplant, he completed three more marathons back-to-back - beating his personal best.